Apollo-Level2-Web-Dev/batch-3-assignment-04/README.md

 - **Consistent Code Style**: Maintain a consistent coding style throughout the project.
 Follow best practices and coding standards for the technologies you are using 📏.
 - **Error Handling**: Implement proper error handling for both frontend and backend to ensure a smooth user experience 🚀.
 - **Responsive Design**: Ensure that your application is responsive and works well on different screen sizes and devices 📱💻.
-- **Documentation**: Provide clear and comprehensive documentation.
-Include instructions for setting up and running the project, as well as any other relevant information 📚.
+- **Documentation**: Ensure thorough documentation is available.
+This should encompass detailed instructions for project setup and execution, alongside pertinent details 📚. **For a structured guide, refer to the [project README file template](./Project%20README%20Template.md)**.
 - **Version Control**: Use version control (e.g., Git) effectively.
 Commit your changes regularly with meaningful commit messages 💾.
 - **Deployment**: Ensure that your application is deployed and accessible via the provided live deployment links.
 Test the deployment to ensure it works as expected 🌍.